abidakun1/SchemaFinder/README.md

 # Summary

-SchemaFinder acts like a static code analysis tool for GraphQL, giving you full visibility into:
+SchemaFinder acts like a static‑code analysis tool for GraphQL, giving you full visibility into:

-✅ What GraphQL operations exist in JS code
+✅ What GraphQL operations exist in your JS code Discover every query, mutation, subscription, and fragment embedded in templates, strings, comments or HTTP calls.

 ✅ The structure of GraphQL schemas

-✅ How queries/mutations are being constructed
+Introspect live endpoints to pull down complete schema definitions in JSON form.

-# Final remarks
+✅ How queries and mutations are being constructed Trace variable usage, string concatenation, imported fragments, and dynamic template logic via Babel’s AST scope analysis.

-✅ This is the first time I publicly built a tool.
-Contributions are much appreciated!
+✅ This is my first publicly released  tool — feedback, issues, and contributions are very welcome!

-✅ SchemaFinder is published under the MIT License.
+✅ SchemaFinder is open-source and licensed under the MIT License.